Gudora/Gudora.github.io/content/authors/admin/_index.md

 ## About Me

-I am a master’s student in the Master’s in Machine Learning ([MSML](https://www.ml.cmu.edu/academics/5th-year-ms.html)) program at [Carnegie Mellon University](https://www.cmu.edu/), advised by Professor [Sean Welleck](https://wellecks.com/).
+I am a master’s student in the Machine Learning ([MSML](https://www.ml.cmu.edu/academics/5th-year-ms.html)) program at [Carnegie Mellon University](https://www.cmu.edu/), advised by Professor [Sean Welleck](https://wellecks.com/).
 My research focuses on enhancing the logical reasoning capabilities of language models, with a particular emphasis on mathematical reasoning and interpretability.
 I aim to bridge the gap between human understanding and machine reasoning, enabling AI to excel in rigorous tasks like theorem proving, complex planning, and decision-making.

 Previously, I completed an internship at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) in summer 2023, advised by Professor [Pengfei Liu](https://plms.ai/people/index.html), where I worked on improving reasoning and alignment in large language models for mathematical tasks.